What does a succession plan look like when you don’t have a plan?

 What happens if you don’t have a succession plan?

-To speak more about the importance of succession planning, let’s explore what could happen when you don’t have a plan, both with short-term and long-term implications.
+To speak more about effective succession planning, let’s explore what could happen when you don’t have a plan, both with short-term and long-term implications.

 In the long-term, you need to think about the following: